 Motivate and inspire yourself.

 Remember your goals.
 Write a message or letter to your future self to remind yourself of your goals.
 Read this message when you find yourself being pulled into distractions.
-Put sticky notes and reminders to stay focused on your laptop, dorm room wall, and phone background.
+Put sticky notes and reminders to stay focused on your laptop, on the wall, and on your phone background.

 Remember your reasons.
 Write down your WHY—why you want to do well in school and what you are working for.
 Your reason could be to make your family proud, to be the first one in your family to graduate from college, to get a high enough GPA to get into law school, or to do well enough to secure a good job after college.
 Post your WHY somewhere visible where you will see it frequently to remind yourself of what you are working for and why you need to focus.
 Check out these videos for further inspiration and explanation.